hpca-uji/PyDTNN/README.md

-  * **ImageNet**: due to memory constraints, the PyDTNN module for this dataset requires a preprocessed ImageNet dataset split into 1,024 files in the NPZ Numpy's compressed array format contaning.
+  * **ImageNet**: due to memory constraints, the PyDTNN module for this dataset requires a preprocessed ImageNet dataset split into 1,024 files in the NPZ Numpy's compressed array format containing the images/labels.
 Each of these files should store the images in the key 'x' with the shape NCHW = (1251, 3, 227, 227) and the labels with the shape NL = (1251, 1) in the key 'y'.
 Images shall be stored in np.uint8 data type in the range [0..255] while the labels can be stored in np.int16 in the range [1..1000].

 ## Installing PyDTNN